Do Now

 If you include fewer than four questions, you miss the opportunity to retrieve them from different curriculum areas.

-If you include more than four questions, you cannot rigorously assess students’ understanding or respond appropriately in the kind of time frame usually allocated to a Do Now.
+If you include more than four questions, you cannot rigorously assess students’ understanding or respond appropriately in the time frame usually allocated to a Do Now.
 That means you end up not taking some questions as seriously as others, which is a slippery slope.

 4. Don’t have the title and date on the board

 Some students love nothing more than easing into a lesson by spending 3 or 4 minutes copying the title and date.
-Remove this possibility by just having the four questions visible.
+This is classic Busy Tricking, as described in the introduction, as it looks like students are working.

 Copying the date and title can come later.